Breed Profile: Staffordshire Bull Terriers

 Staffordshire bull terrier coats, colours and sizes

-Their smooth coats need once-a-week brushing and shed year round.
-Staffies come in a variety of colours, including white, black, blue, red, fawn or any of these colours combined with white.
+Staffies have short, smooth coats that shed year-round and need weekly brushing.
+They come in a variety of colours, including white, black, blue, red, fawn, or any of these colours combined with white.

 Staffordshire bull terrier personality, characteristics and temperament